 First Secretary: After spending the previous 5 years as Minister to France, Thomas Jefferson served under George Washington from 1790 until 1793.
 Jefferson resigned over a disagreement about whether the U.S. should support the French in the French Revolution.
-He wanted to back the French, Alexander Hamilton supported the British, and Washington opted for neutrality.
+He wanted to back the French; Alexander Hamilton supported the British; and Washington, whose military career began with the French and Indian War, opted for neutrality.

 Mission: Develop foreign policy, advance freedom, and create a secure and beneficial world for the American people and the international community.

 Notable: Six men "“ Jefferson, James Madison, James Monroe, John Quincy Adams, Martin Van Buren, and James Buchanan "“ served as Secretary of State before becoming President.

 Department of the Treasury

 Established: Like the State Department, the Department of the Treasury was formally established by the First Congress of the United States in 1789.

 First Secretary: Alexander Hamilton served under Washington from 1789-1795.
 During that time, he instituted a plan for paying back the country's massive war debt, which helped establish the United States' credibility abroad.
 Hamilton also helped establish the First Bank of the United States in 1791.
 Ironically, he resigned his position to join the New York bar because he wasn't making enough money.